edhouse/angular101lectures/Pipes/readme.md

 # Angular - Pipes
 - Feature which provides various transformers for output, it does not modify binded values
 - Data Transformer usable in templates, interpolation expression and also in code
-- Character of “I” is used in template to involve data transformation
+- Character of `|` is used in template to involve data transformation
 - Multiple “pipes” can by used at once in similar fashion as concatenation of commands in Unix like systems
 ## Showcase of basic usage with JSON pipe